NickDeVeau/WiFi-Stability-Analyzer/README.md

 # WiFi Stability Analyzer (WSA)

 WiFi Stability Analyzer (WSA) is a command-line tool designed to monitor and log the stability of your WiFi connection.
-It measures signal strength, connectivity, and network speed over a specified duration, and logs the results for analysis.
+It measures signal strength, connectivity, system-level WiFi logs, and network speed over a specified duration and interval, then outputs both raw logs and a combined CSV report for analysis.

 ## Features

-- **Signal Strength Monitoring:** Logs WiFi signal strength at regular intervals.
+- **Signal Strength Monitoring:** Logs WiFi RSSI and noise levels at regular intervals.
-- **Connectivity Check:** Logs connectivity status by pinging a known server.
+- **Connectivity Check:** Logs reachability and response times by pinging a known server (8.8.8.8).
+- **System Log Parsing:** Captures WiFi-related kernel messages (e.g., retransmissions, PHY errors).
+- **Combined CSV Report:** Aggregates all metrics (RSSI, noise, ping results, packet mismatches, retries, FCS/PLCP errors, etc.) into a single `report.csv`.
-- **Network Speed Test:** Measures download speed by downloading a file from a known server.
+- **Network Speed Test:** Attempts a download of a 1 MB file via `wget` or falls back to `curl`, reporting success or error.
-- **Progress Bar:** Displays a progress bar indicating the progress of the tests.
+- **Progress Bar:** Displays a live status bar during data collection.

 ## Installation